O Death

-"O Death", also known as "O, Death", "Oh Death" and "Conversations with Death", is a traditional Appalachian folk song, listed as number 4933 in the Roud Folk Song Index.
+"O Death", also known as "O, Death", "Oh Death", "Conversations with Death", or "A Conversation with Death", is a traditional Appalachian folk song, listed as number 4933 in the Roud Folk Song Index.
 The song is generally attributed to the musician and Baptist preacher Lloyd Chandler, but it was likely taken or adapted from folk songs already existing in the region.
+The song has been covered in a variety of contexts, including films, video games, and television.

 Variants

-The original version, as performed by Lloyd Chandler and members of the Wallin family:
+The version as performed by Lloyd Chandler and members of the Wallin family:

 A modified version with a chorus and different tune, performed by Dock Boggs, Nimrod Workman, Ralph Stanley and others:

 Origin

 In 2004, the Journal of Folklore Research asserted that "O, Death" is Lloyd Chandler's song "A Conversation with Death", which Chandler performed in the 1920s while preaching in Appalachia.
 Chandler's daughter-in-law, Barbara, asserted that "O, Death" was based on Chandler's composition.

 However, Chandler seems to have taken the song from another source or at least based it on an older version.